Published: September 2020 | Updated: September 2022

 - Age (senior dogs have different exercise needs than puppies)

-- Medical condition (i.e. does your dog have hip dysplasia, heart disease or respiratory issues?)
+- Medical condition (i.e. does your pooch have hip dysplasia, heart disease or respiratory issues?)

 It’s important to factor in mental stimulation as well.
 Dogs require physical and mental activity, just as we do.
-Practicing obedience work can be helpful for keeping your dog’s boredom level low.
+Practicing obedience work can be helpful for keeping boredom levels low.
 And it’s important to mix up your dog’s exercise routine to keep their brain engaged.

-If you use your imagination, you’ll be able to think of a million different ways to fulfill your dog’s daily exercise requirement!
-Here’s a few ideas if you (and your dog!) need some variety from walking around the neighborhood:
+If you use your imagination, you’ll be able to think of a million different ways to fulfill your pup’s daily exercise requirement!
+Here’s a few ideas to add in some variety to your normal walks around the neighborhood: